iwanjunaid/mini-mediator/README.md

 mini-mediator
 =============

-Simple implementation of mediator pattern in Node.JS.
+Simple implementation of mediator pattern and observer pattern in Node.JS.

 ## Installation